-- 1. Shut off unit, including pilot.
+- 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
 Inspect burner, pilot for dust and dirt. - 3.
 Blow air through the ports/slots and holes in the burner. - 4.
 Never insert objects into the pilot tube.

 Clean the pilot assembly also.
 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet about 2" from where the pilot flame comes out of the pilot assembly (see Figure 28).
+There is a small pilot air inlet about two inches from where the pilot flame comes out of the pilot assembly (see Figure 25).
 With the unit off, lightly blow air through the air inlet.
 You may blow through a drinking straw if compressed air is not available.

-Figure 28 - Pilot Inlet Air (Propane/LP Pilot Shown)
+Figure 25 - Pilot Inlet Air (Propane/LP Pilot Shown)